Sanjeeva S Godakandage

-I was doing my postdoctoral training in London.
+When I started looking for a course, I was doing my postdoctoral training in London.
 My specialism is infant and young child nutrition, and I explored the opportunities available in the UK to further my knowledge on that subject in particular, and medical nutrition in general.
-After searching all the academic courses available, the Nutritional Medicinecourse at Surrey looked closest to fulfilling my objective.
-I made the correct decision.
+After searching all the academic courses available, the MSc Nutritional Medicine course course at Surrey looked closest to fulfilling my objective.

 Becoming a doctor was my childhood dream.
 During my schooldays, I was attracted to several other subjects as well, but those were not strong enough to distract me.
 After getting into the medical school, I was really glad that I made that choice.
 I felt empowered to help people who are really in need.

 I see my present position as a challenge as well as an achievement.
 There were so many things on the way, which gave me a huge satisfaction.
 It always gives me a great pleasure to think about the workshop organised for heads of major hospitals and other medical administrators of Sri Lanka on the Baby Friendly Hospital Initiative (BFHI), which was an initial step aimed at revitalising the BFHI process in the country.
 I was only a non-specialist medical officer at that time, and I had to do it almost single-handedly.
 However, it was well attended, not only by medical administrators, but also by a technical expert from UNICEF headquarters in New York, and was considered a huge success.
 However I could not take that process further, as I had to leave for my post-doctoral training in the UK.